twni2016/pomdp-baselines/readme.md

 - Add documentation on our main code and log csv files
 - Merge the functions of collection and evaluation?

+## A Minimal Example to Run Our Implementation
+Here we provide a stand-alone minimal example with the least dependencies to run our implementation of recurrent model-free RL!
+> Only requires PyTorch and PyBullet, no need to install MuJoCo or roboschool, no external configuration file.

+Simply open the Jupyter Notebook [example.ipynb](example.ipynb) and it contains the training and evaluation procedure on a toy POMDP environment (Pendulum-V).
+It only costs < 20 min to run the whole process.

 ## Installation
 First download this repo into your local directory (preferably on a cluster or a server) to <local_path>.
 Then we recommend to use a virtual env to install all the dependencies.
 For example, we install using miniconda and pip: